.

 Books Available:-

-– For those who have been nervous/anxious for a long time and are now starting to experience such things as: uncontrollable worrying, panic attacks out of the blue, obsessive thoughts and compulsive
+– This book is for any person who has been too nervous/anxious for a long time (months) and is now starting to experience such things as: uncontrollable worrying, panic attacks out of the blue, obsessive thoughts and compulsive

-behaviours, crippling social fears and phobias, chronic post-trauma stress, more depression – or – have a long-term anxiety disorder...
-Learn how to cure
+behaviours, crippling social fears and phobias, chronic post-trauma stress, greater depression

 .